 Expressive language skills are made of up 3 main areas

-All areas listed above of are equal importance and delays in any one area can cause a child many problems, so let’s review each one now.
+All areas listed above of are of equal importance and delays in any one area can have a significant effect on a person.

 Oh, vocabulary, how important you are!
 Vocabulary is the content and meaning of what we say.

 Now, when I say, vocabulary development, I am not just talking about the ability to label pictures.
-My 2 year old can label 100 pictures but this doesn’t mean he FULLY understands each word.
-Can he can relate them together, describe attributes, categorize, etc?
+My 2-year-old can label 100 pictures but this doesn’t mean he FULLY understands each word.
+Can he relate them together, describe attributes, categorize, etc?
 Not yet (and this normal for his age).

 This distinction is important though.
-Some think that if a child can label all of pictures or use a lot words, that they have good vocabulary but it goes deeper than that.
+Some think that if a child can label pictures or use a lot of words, that he has a good vocabulary but it goes deeper than that.

 Strong vocabulary skills include the ability to:

-Word mechanics is a term that I just made up and this is a lesser known area of expressive language is equally as important.
+Word mechanics is a term that I just made up and it may be a lesser known area of expressive language.

-Morphology refers to the structure of words and how a person adds different structures to word roots such as prefixes, suffixes affixes to change its meaning.
-All those fancy words really mean (examples)....
+Morphology refers to the structure of words and how a person can add different structures to word roots such as prefixes, suffixes, and affixes to change its meaning.

 Morphology is extremely important as it greatly alters the meaning of a message.

-A lot of SLPs including myself have at one point thought of phonology as a speech/articulation skills but I assure you, it isn’t!
+A lot of SLPs including myself have at one point thought of phonology as a speech/articulation skill but I assure you, it isn’t!

 Phonology refers to the rules or organization of sounds in a language.
 There are certain sound combinations that just aren’t possible in a certain language.
-For example, Spanish doesn’t have the consonant /b/ at the end of words (final consonant).
+For example, Spanish doesn’t have the consonant /b/ at the end of words.
 In English, we combine n with g (running) and this combination does not exist in other languages such as Spanish.

 Phonological processes are patterns of errors that children typically use to simplify language output as they learn to talk.
-For example, a child may use a process called “cluster reduction” when saying a word such as “sport” (i.e., “port” for “sport.”)
+For example, a child may use a process called “cluster reduction” when saying a word such as “sport” (i.e., “port” for “sport”).
 Articulating two consonants is hard for a young child, so he/she just deletes one.
 This is normal until 4 years of age.
-After 4, it may be a sign of a phonological disorder and this child may need help organizing the sounds of their language.
+If a child is still using cluster reduction after the age of 4, it may be a sign of a phonological disorder and this child may need help organizing the sounds of his language.

 Syntax or grammar refers to how we put words together to make sentences and this is a crucial skill!

-Let’s say a child knows vocabulary, has excellent phonological and morphological skills, but doesn't have a grasp on syntax...this child is in trouble!
-People will have a difficult time understanding him or her.
+Let’s say a child has a good vocabulary, has excellent phonological and morphological skills, but doesn't have a grasp on syntax...this child is in trouble!
+People will have a difficult time understanding her.

-Syntax abilities include the following structures (morphology) at the SENTENCE level!
+Syntax includes the following structures (morphology) at the SENTENCE level!

 For fellow therapists, when planning expressive language goals, I had to take a step back and really analyze if a child had a morphology deficit or syntax deficit or both when writing goals and this has been a game changer.
 More on that later.

-Last but CERTAINLY not the least in narrative language.
-Storytelling is a complex language task that slowly develops over time
+Last but CERTAINLY not the least is narrative language.
+Storytelling is a complex language task that slowly develops over time.

 Being able to tell a story is crucial for communication skills such as: